 Conformity with Specifications

-Are you actually getting what’s advertised?
+Are you getting what’s advertised?
 Nothing undermines perceived quality like false advertisement.
-Indeed, conformity with specifications play a massive role when it comes to fortifying perceived quality.
+Indeed, conformity with specifications plays a massive role in fortifying perceived quality.

-A scrupulous consumer wants to make sure they’re getting what they’re seeing after all.
+A scrupulous consumer wants to ensure they’re getting what they’re seeing.

 Reliability

-The user experience that you as a consumer are going to have with any product or service should always remain consistent.
+The user experience you as a consumer will have with any product or service should always remain consistent.
 You don’t want to notice a sudden drop in quality, nor do you want defective products ruining your brand image.

 The customer is always right.
 And they’re, more or less, ever vigilant.
-And their perceived quality of any product or service relies on its constant reliability over its time in the consumers’ hands.
+The perceived quality of any product or service relies on its constant reliability over time in the consumers’ hands.

 So you can see how this can seriously affect perceived quality, which ultimately is a vague metric for overall product quality when you think about it.